heitorchang/good-practice/psycopg2.md

 ## Connecting

-Columns are accessed by index (integer):
+To access columns by index (integer):

 ```
 with psycopg2.connect(DSN) as conn: